MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-httpssvc.md

 to indicate that simple.example uses HTTPS, and supports QUIC in addition to HTTPS over TCP (an implicit default).
 The record could also include other information
-(e.g. non-standard port, ECHO configuration).
+(e.g. non-standard port, ECH configuration).

 ## Apex aliasing